vnmr/vnmr.github.io/index.md

 I developed a dynamic simulation of a hopping robot inspired by the Hyabusa2 Micro-hopping robot for asteroid exploration.
+I modeled the dynamics in Mathematica.

+- 2 <DoF <5 x, y, rotation on at least one axis (ie z)
+- Rotational Inertia Torquer
+- Impacts Torquer to Enclosure, Enclosure to Surface
+- External Force Simulated torquer motor torque

-I modeled the dynamics in Mathematica and created an interactive game simulation in Unity3d.
+I created an interactive game simulation in Unity3d.

 I'm interested to extend the dynamics and environment models to animal like quadrupeds in generated environments and explore use of Unity3Ds ML-Agents.